Update: We have released a free ebook about our workflow: Efficiency in Development Workflows.

 To automate deployment to different environments we have found that it works best to define actions for different git branches.
 If you always push the latest commit of your production branch to your production environment, it s very easy to determine what is currently deployed by just looking at the git branch.
 Git and other source code management systems only permit one commit at the top of a branch, so there can be no confusion.

-At Codeship we deploy our master branch automatically to production.
-Many of our customers deploy the master branch to a staging environment and a production branch to their production environment.
+At Codeship we deploy our controller branch automatically to production.
+Many of our customers deploy the controller branch to a staging environment and a production branch to their production environment.
 A simple git merge and git push, or a Github pull request, is their way of releasing their changes.

-When all tests pass for the master branch the deployment starts.
+When all tests pass for the controller branch the deployment starts.
 Before pushing to production we want to make sure that all database migrations work and that the app starts successfully.

 First we deploy to staging.
 Then we run our current set of migrations.
 We copy our production database to staging once a day.
 Therefore, when we run migrations on staging, the database is very close to our production database.
 This allows us to make sure our migrations work, before deploying to production.